SauliusRam/expedition-essentials/README.md

 ## Issues

-Please report all bugs, issues and write suggestions on github, it helps a lot!
+**Please report all bugs and issues** github, it helps a lot!
+**Discussions is now open on github aswell!** Share you ideas, creations and suggestions!

+## Future plans

+My next big goal is to make **customisable camp size** in settings or via upgrades.
+I'll open a pool on the github!

 ## Limitations: